Kansas inmates among first to get vaccine while Missouri prisoners are last

 “Actually, Missouri is the only state that explicitly put incarcerated people in phase 3, the lowest phase,” said Dr. Lauren Brinkley-Rubinstein with the COVID Prison Project.

 In Kansas, prison inmates are among the second wave of people vaccinated.
-Gov. Laura Kelly argues, like nursing homes, prisons are congregate settings where the virus can spread rapidly.
+Gov. Laura Kelly argues, like nursing homes, prisons are congregated settings where the virus can spread rapidly.

 The stark contrast between Kansas and Missouri became increasingly evident in recent days after Kansas Attorney General Derek Schmidt openly complained about the Sunflower State’s approach in a Facebook post.